-DePaul University College of LAS > Academics > History > Undergraduate > History (BA)
+College of Liberal Arts & Social Sciences > Academics > History > Undergraduate > History (BA)

-The curriculum combines a breadth of chronological and geographical areas.
+The bachelor’s degree in history curriculum combines a breadth of chronological and geographical areas.
 Courses examine history in the Africa, the Americas, Asia and Europe.
-Through the program, you’ll learn how to conduct research and communicate effectively (individually and in teams) develop writing skills and analyze sources.
+Through the program, you’ll learn how to conduct research and communicate effectively (individually and in teams), develop writing skills and analyze sources.

-Chicago is a historically rich city, providing you immense opportunity to take your learning outside of the classroom.
-You’re encouraged to do an internship and work with faculty on research initiatives.
+Chicago is a historically rich city, providing you immense opportunity to take your learning outside the classroom.
+As you earn your bachelor’s degree in History, you’ll be encouraged to do an internship and work with faculty on research initiatives.

-You can earn a combined bachelor’s/master’s degree in History and Journalism, Secondary Education, and International Studies.
+You can earn a combined bachelor’s + master’s degree in History and Journalism, Secondary Education, or International Studies.
 These programs allow you to complete a bachelor’s degree and master’s degree in five years.